 We maintain a 401(k) plan for our employees, including the NEOs, as a source of retirement savings by enabling participants to save on a pre-tax basis and by providing Company matching contributions.
-All the NEOs participated in the 401(k) plan in 2022.
+All the NEOs participated in the 401(k) plan in 2023.

-During 2022, we did not maintain a defined benefit pension plan, however, we maintained an employee non-qualified deferred compensation plan which is offered to certain eligible employees (the "Employee Deferred Comp Plan").
+During 2023, we did not maintain a defined benefit pension plan, however, we maintained an employee non-qualified deferred compensation plan which is offered to certain eligible employees (the "Employee Deferred Comp Plan").
 The Employee Deferred Comp Plan can be modified or discontinued at any time and we modified the eligibility requirements in 2020 to allow participation to certain additional employees, including our NEOs.
-There were no contributions made or withdrawals received by any of the NEOs during 2022 under the Employee Deferred Comp Plan.
+There were no contributions made or withdrawals received by Messrs.
+Kaufman, Elenio or Caulfield during 2023 under the Employee Deferred Comp Plan.
+In accordance with the terms of the plan and their prior elections, Messrs.
+Katz and van der Reis made contributions totaling \$160,000 and \$391,011, respectively, during 2023 and Mr. van der Reis withdrew \$38,463 during 2023 under the Employee Deferred Comp Plan.